loicrouchon/findjava/README.md

 This process will return the JVM implementing the highest `java.specification.version`.
 If multiple JVMs implement the same `java.specification.version` one will be selected.
 This selection process is not specified at the moment nor deterministic.
-Future versions of `jvm-finder` might provide rules for preferred JVM selection in such a case.
+Future versions of `findjvm` might provide rules for preferred JVM selection in such a case.

 ## Building the application